neurodebian/neurodebian/survey/survey.rst

    </td></tr></table>
    </td></tr><tr class="oddrow"><td>

-Are you developing software that is intended to be used by other researchers?
+Are you developing software that is intended to be used by others?

 .. raw:: html